-The Company adopted its Code of Ethics on July 2, 2004, as amended and restated on July 22, 2007, and on September 10, 2013; and again, on November 4, 2014; the code is applicable to every officer, director and employee of the Company, including, but not limited to the Company's principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-Our Code of Ethics has been posted on our website and may be viewed at www.netsoltech.com/about-us.
+The Company adopted its Code of Business Conduct & Ethics, as amended and restated on September 9, 2013, applicable to every officer, director and employee of the Company, including, but not limited to the Company's principal executive officer, principal financial officer, and principal accounting officer or controller, or persons performing similar functions.
+Our Code of Business Conduct & Ethics has been posted on our website and may be viewed here.